-The handy list of French food words and phrases to translate from French to English it.
-From terms to techniques, the ABC of French Cuisine!
+The handy list of French food vocabulary.
+With words and phrases translating from French to English, here is the ABC of French Cuisine!

 (As an Amazon affiliate, we may earn commissions for certain purchases.
 Please note, all information is provided for entertainment purposes only.
 See our disclosure policy for details.)